 How to Choose

-With all the above said (a long but hopefully useful analysis) is there one system that is the best overall.
+With all the above said is there one system that is the best overall.
 The answer is simply no. However, there is a system or two that would more or less, from the above group, meet your needs and you would be quite happy with.
 The key is to choose that system and stick with it till it either no longer does or you just don’t find it is really doing the trick.

 The Choice of a System for You